Modbus Meter Configuration

 • Stop bits: 1 bit

-This is also the default configuration for Eastron SDM630M meters.
+This is also the default configuration for the Eastron SDM630M meters.

-Baudrate and parity can be changed in the meter directly through its interface.
+The baudrate and parity can be modified directly in the meter via its interface.

-Other models like the Inepro PRO380 and Polier MTR80LMOD have a different default parity configuration:
+Other models such as the Inepro PRO380 and the Polier MTR80LMOD have a different default parity configuration:

 • Parity: EVEN

-If you keep these default values, you must insert them in the additional parameters of the counter on the Climkit online portal:
+If these default values are maintained, they must be entered into the additional parameters of the meters on the Climkit online portal:

 parity